 Kiana and Khadijah remained close, bonded by friendship and a shared entrepreneurial spirit.
 As their individual careers took shape, so did their company Kay & Kay Group, a joint venture that they founded in 2014.
 The mission of the company is to create innovative products that function easily and solve everyday problems.

-Their flagship product, Aqua Waterproof Headwear, was inspired by a common challenge that women face whenever the summer or a vacation rolls around: a fashionable way to go swimming and enjoy the water without getting their hair wet.
+Their flagship product, Aqua Waterproof Headwear, was inspired by a common challenge that women face whenever a vacation or a rainy day rolls around: a fashionable way to go swimming or enjoy life without getting their hair wet.
 Once they had the idea to develop stylish, breathable and completely waterproof headwear, they did research and found that there was nothing else like it on the market.